From YouTube: Check out a recap of a few Facebook live videos and other footage from my visit.

 Grant Park 337 E Randolph St, Chicago, IL 60601

 Admission into the festival is free but you have to pay for a certain amount of tickets.
 The booths can be expensive depending on the item.
-I remember a turkey leg or funnel cake could cost you up 10-15 tickets.
+I remember a turkey leg or funnel cake could cost you up to 10-15 tickets.
 It seemed high but once outside of the festival I saw the same funnel cake for $10+tax.
-Food and beverage tickets are sold in strips of 12 tickets for $8.50 (includes $2.50 charge for Taste amenities).
-In general Chicago is expensive especially during the summer.
+Food and beverage tickets are sold in strips of 14 tickets for $10.00 (includes $3 charge for Taste amenities).
+In general, Chicago is expensive, especially during the summer.

 Uber Pool is your best bet with rides to and from both airports and around the city.
 You can also rent a bike while at Navy Pier or take a free trolley from the Michigan Ave Area to the Navy Pier.
-Your first
+Get $5 off your first

 Where To Stay